 NAV CENTRE is a modern learning centre, conference centre, military base, aviation and aerospace training centre, hospitality hub and event venue.
 Situated on on the St. Lawrence River on the outskirts of Cornwall, it offers the amenities of a resort hotel.
 It offers a 25-metre indoor pool, large fitness centre, soccer fields, baseball diamonds, tennis and volleyball courts.

 Kelly is a dynamic community leader.
 With over 15 years of nonprofit, government, and corporate tech experience, Kelly recently moved back to Cornwall from San Francisco and launched a successful digital literacy program called Code Heroes.
-She is now spearheading the growth of the CIC.
-In addition to her work with the CIC, she is also the Chapter Lead for Canada Learning Code.
+She is also the Chapter Lead for Canada Learning Code.

 Admissions & Work Placement Officer